Vaginal Tear (Non-Obstetric)

 - If the tear was an accidental injury during sex, ask your provider how you might prevent similar injuries in the future.
 This may include using a water-based lubricant during sex.

 Follow up with your healthcare provider, or as directed.
-If stitches (sutures) were used to repair your tear, these will dissolve and don't need to be removed.
+If stitches were used to repair your tear, these will dissolve on their own and don't need to be removed.

 When to seek medical advice